 There is another disadvantage to this solution: there is no more limitation in pivoting of the bogie, because the rotation stop is not long enough.

-Here’s what it looks like in front of an LS Models post office car, which has a height exact to within 0.2 mm.
+Here’s what it looks like in front of an LS Models travelling post office, which has a height exact to within 0.2 mm.
 The bellows are practically at the same height, as well as the buffers and the coupling heads.
 For the latter, the remaining shift is due to the fact that the NEM box is tilted downwards at REE, and upwards at LSM!
 Unfortunately there remains a space of about a millimetre between bellows.

 According to the standard, the retraction of the NEM box from the bellows must be 7.5 mm.
-On the LSM car it is 7.8 mm, while it is only 7.0 mm on the REE.
+On the LSM coach it is 7.8 mm, while it is only 7.0 mm on the REE.
 I do not quite understand why REE has provided heads that are supposedly long in addition, while its short heads are not short enough, and that a tight coupling could have been done thanks to the spring buffers!

 Someone told on the Loco Revue forum that after shortening the drawbars, he had noticed a buffer mess when crossing a curve followed by a counter-curve (turnouts).
 One should try by blocking the buffers back from the plane of the bellows.

 In some cases, there are derailments due at least partly to the pseudo 1-point suspension.
 Moreover, as already seen, this spacer could prove to be troublesome on the beginning of a slope.
 So, I’ll try to maintain the current spherical ball bearing, but by raising it.
 What made me hesitate is that we must cut level with the frame, with risks of damaging the reliefs.